Don't Let Me Be Lonely Tonight: Reception

+Billboard described "Don't Let Me Be Lonely Tonight" as a "ballad beauty."
+Record World called it a "superb lilting ballad featuring stunning Peter Asher production work and a terrific saxophone finale."
 AllMusic reviewer Bill Janovitz wrote that the song is "a stunning example of the Tin Pan Alley-type of jazzy romantic ballad", and that the song's lyrics, about "a betrayed lover who allows his lonely heart to control his head", were unusual in that songs on that theme were usually performed by female artists.
+Berwyn Life critic Steve Sparacio said that it "is simply one of the most beautiful ballads in existence."

 Chart performance

 It was released as the lead single from the album, and peaked at No. 14 on the U.S. Billboard Hot 100, reaching its peak position on January 13, 1973.
 It also reached No. 3 Easy Listening.
 In Canada, the song reached No. 18 on the Pop Singles chart and No. 7 AC.

 Covers and samples

 The song has been recorded by the following artists: